-Where I leaned most, however, were with several resources related to PANCE board review and USMLE Step 2 board review.
+Where I leaned most, however, were with several PANCE board review resources and USMLE Step 2 board review.

 As we went through diseases and diagnoses, my classmates and I would grab our review books, and study the entries for the specific diagnoses.
 This gave us concise, high yield information, on the topics that we were learning about.

 I felt that this was extremely beneficial; it gave us “what we needed to know” for exams and for our once weekly clinic session.

 A big reason, why I believed this method to work well, was because the goal of any PA school is to turn out new clinicians to serve as healthcare providers.